-There are two kinds of couplers on your Rodgers Organ: intermanual and intramanual couplers.
+There are two kinds of couplers on your Rodgers organ: intermanual and intramanual couplers.

 The function of an Intermanual Coupler is to enable the stops of one division or keyboard to be played on another keyboard or the pedalboard.
 Examples of Intermanual Couplers are SWELL TO GREAT 8' and SWELL TO GREAT 4'.
 Intramanual couplers allow voices to be played at a different pitch level or levels on those voices' home manual.
 Examples of Intramanual Couplers are SWELL TO SWELL 16' and SWELL TO SWELL 4'.
-Couplers greatly increase your organ's flexibility.
+Couplers greatly increase the flexibility of the NEWPORT 830.